 Meet the FCL Team & Sister Labs

-I am an assistant professor in the School of City and Regional Planning and the School of Interactive Computing at Georgia Tech.
-I research mathematical models of social networks, social flows, and interpersonal relationships in geographic space, applied to issues of urban planning, visualization, transportation and geography.
-I teach GIScience classes at multiple levels including Environmental GIS and Spatial Network Analysis, as well as classes on Information Visualization.
-I am a member of the Center for Spatial Planning Analytics and Visualization (CSPAV) and an affiliate of the Center for Quality Growth and Regional Development (CQGRD).
-I am also a member of the School of Interactive Computing's Information Visualization research group.
+I am an associate professor in the School of City and Regional Planning and the School of Interactive Computing at Georgia Tech.
+I'm a GIScientist and I also conduct research in the subfield of social network analysis and geovisualization.
+Our lab is a member of the School of Interactive Computing's Information Visualization Lab.
 I received my PhD from MIT in 2011 in Urban Information Systems where I was an NDSEG fellow and member of the Senseable City Lab.
-I was a postdoctoral fellow at the Santa Fe Institute (2012-2014) and was previously a member of the faculty in the Department of Geography at Penn State.
+I was a postdoctoral fellow at the Santa Fe Institute (2012-2014) and a member of the faculty in the Department of Geography at Penn State (2014-2019).

 Our Alumni